-The Southern people should look into this matter, for it is certain that the Abelitionists of the North rehend that there is some advantage to be gained by this means for their cause, and a detriment to the South; or they would not be so lavish of their praises.
-The stick which is lent them by the South, with which to break her own head, is grown, cut and seasoned at home; and though it may leave her county, Miss., freed these negroes in Ohio, with mother, and domiciled them in Indiana, they might sue for and recover the whole property of J. Brown, bequeathed to them in Mississippi.
+The Southern people should look into this matter, for it is certain that the Abelitionists of the North omprehend that there is some advantage to be gained by this means for their cause, and a detriment to with which to break her own head, is grown, cut Court held that, because James Brown of Amite county, Miss., freed these negroes in Ohio, with their mother, and domiciled them in Indian, with the pretexts for acquirements and domiciled them in Indian, with the pretexts for acquirements and domiciled them in Indian, with the pretexts for acquirements and domiciled them in Indian, with the pretexts for acquirements and domiciled them in Indian, with the pretexts for acquirements and domiciled them in Indian, with the pretexts for acquirements and domiciled them in Indian, with the pretexts for acquirements and the pretexts and the pre other, and domiciled them in Indiana, they might sue for and recover the whole property of J. Brown, bequeathed to them in Mississippi.
 If J. Brown had taken them to Ohio, and set them free, with a view of bringing them back to Mississippi, and had actually brought them back, the emancipa-tion would have been void-they would still have remained slaves, and the legacy inoperative.
 This is the law of our State.
-Now let us see how this decision is for the advantage of the free-soil States.
+Now let us see how this lecision is for the advantage of the free-soil States.
 In the first place, it carries wealth, the produce of the soil and of the slaves of Mississippi, to enrich a free State.
-In the second place, it deprives Mississippi of slaves born on her soil-in this case of three. in others of many more.
-The South is considering ways and means to supply-herself with more slave labor, and at the same time encouraging the emancipation and emigration of slaves born within her own limits, and the wealth which is the produce of her slave labor, which should increase her prosperity, in the hands of her own citizens, she orders to b placed in the possession of Northern free negroes.
-The object of our laws is to which offers a pre-and order; yet, here is a law which offers a premium to immorality and disorder in society. amy and polygamy-where white persons are alone concerned; but if one party to these crimes be of a dark colored skin, it makes the offence less black, perhaps for want of contrast.
-Encouraged by this cision, a man in Mississippi may take his illegitimate colored children to a free State, emancipate and leave them there, and then, by will, at his death, deprive his legitimate heirs, although they may be the children of himself and wife, of their lawful inheritance, and bestow it upon the offspring of sable vice.
-Ought not our laws to prohibit such injustice and wrong as this?
-If the State has no power to prevent the removal and emancipation of slaves by their owners, she can at least make laws which will prohibit negroes, either within or with-out her limits, from sucing for or holding any pro-perty under her jurisdiction, or the proceeds of any property within her territory.
-It is degrading to the free white man of the South to be \$\psi\$sought into the courts, at the suit of negroes, not above the level of his own slaves-to be forced to defend himself of his own slaves-to be forced to defend himself against them, as against his equals, or to be damaged days, and thus expatiates:- days, and thus expatiates:- The most striking features and apparent defects, in the will of such persons as negroes have always.
-Southern agricultural labor, have their origin not in proved themselves, when power over others is given the nature of negro Slavery, but in legislative restrictions. proved themselves, when power over others is given and the jury-room?
-Have we not reason from exmade piracy by an act of Congress!
-It was gratuimerience to do so?
-Yet we permit a free perro. (or tously assumed by Mr. Jefferson, Dr. Franklin, and and the jury-room?
-Have we not reason from experience to do so?
-Yet we permit a free negro, (or perhaps a fugitive from slavery, living at the North, and styling himself free,) as principal in a suit, to make any claim or unjust accusation on his own responsibility, against any one of our own citizens, sponsibility, against any one of our own citizens, sponsibility, against any one of our own citizens, who must answer and defend himself, at any cost, even if the claimant or accuser fails to establish his charges.
+In the second place, it deprives Missis-sippi of slaves born on her soil-in this case of three, others of many more.
+The South is considering ways and means to supply herself with more slave labor, and at the same time encouraging the emancipation and emigration of slaves born within her own limits, and the wealth which is the produce of her slave labor, which should increase her prosperity, in the hands of her own citizens, she orders to placed in the possession of Northern free negroes.
+The object of our laws is to conduce to morality and order; yet, here is a law which offers a promium to immorality and disorder in society.
+Our laws condemn and punish illicit connectionsamy and polygamy-where white persons are alone concerned; but if one party to these crimes be of a dark colored skin, it makes the offence less black, perhaps for want of contrast.
+Encouraged by this decision, a man in Mississippi may take his illegitimate colored children to a free State, emancipate and leave them there, and then, by will, at his death, deprive his legitimate heirs, although they the children of himself and wile, of their lawful inheritance, and bestow it upon the offspring of sable vice.
+Ought not our laws to prohibit suc injustice and wrong as this?
+If the State has no power to prevent the removal and emancipation of slaves by their owners, she can at least make laws which will prohibit negroes, either within or without her limits, from sueing for or holding any pro-perty under her jurisdiction, or the proceeds of any property within her territory.
+It is degrading to white man of the South to be the courts, at the suit of negroes, not above the level of his own slaves-to be forced to defend himself against them, as against his equals, or to be damag-ed in his property, and perhaps his reputation, at the will of such persons as negroes have always charges.